 The three books in his series (Reflections from the Home Team… Go the Distance, Reflections from the Home Team… STAYING POSITIVE When Life Throws You a Curve! and Reflections from the Home Team...
 Reframing the Curveballs Life Pitches Your Way!) include reflections from the author sharing an encouraging attitude, a spiritual insight, and a step to consider which are frequently blended with baseball analogies and metaphors.
 Life’s challenges are not easy, just as baseball isn’t always easy.

 The game provides many lessons about success and failure, and those lessons can often be applied in our life journeys.
 As life’s curveballs and challenges come our way, Welter encourages reaching out to our “Home Teams” (both human and divine) for the strength, love, support, and comfort needed to meet them.

-David Welter recently retired from the Cedar Falls Community School District in Cedar Falls, Iowa after serving a 40-year career in education, 37 years of which were spent in Cedar Falls.
-During that time, he taught social studies, and has been involved with baseball at the high school, college and professional levels while also serving as a Jr. High principal for the past sixteen years.
+David Welter retired from the Cedar Falls Community School District in Cedar Falls, Iowa, after serving a forty-year career in education.
+Thirty-seven of those forty years were spent in Cedar Falls.
+During that time, Welter taught social

 Coaching and educating young people have formed the core of Welter’s life over the years.
-His passion and love for his students, staff and athletes is clearly demonstrated in his writing as he attempts to inspire a positive mindset for those struggling with cancer.
-Since retiring, Welter continues to scout for the Atlanta Braves, works as an education consultant, farms and enjoys precious time with his grand children.
-Welter has been inducted into the Iowa High School Baseball Coaches Hall of Fame as well as being named Iowa’s Middle Level Principal of the Year.
+His passion and love for his students, staff, and athletes are clearly demonstrated in his writing as he attempts to inspire a positive mindset for those struggling with cancer as well as other life challenges that may come their way.
+Since retiring, Welter continues to scout for the Atlanta Braves, works as an education consultant, farms, participates in a number of community organizations, and enjoys precious time with his grandchildren.
+Welter has been inducted into the Iowa High School Baseball Coaches Hall of Fame, the Cornell College Athletics Hall of Fame as well as being named Iowa’s Middle Level Principal of the Year.